josephvijayJ/http-history/README.md

 Content negotiation, including language, encoding, or type, has been introduced, and allows a client and a server to agree on the most adequate content to exchange.
 Thanks to the Host header, the ability to host different domains at the same IP address now allows server colocation.

+## versions and Features

+The Hypertext Transfer Protocol (HTTP) is an application layer protocol in the Internet protocol suite model for distributed, collaborative, hypermedia information systems.
+HTTP is the foundation of data communication for the World Wide Web, where hypertext documents include hyperlinks to other resources that the user can easily access, for example by a mouse click or by tapping the screen in a web browser.

+Development of HTTP was initiated by Tim Berners-Lee at CERN in 1989.
+Development of early HTTP Requests for Comments (RFCs) was a coordinated effort by the Internet Engineering Task Force (IETF) and the World Wide Web Consortium (W3C), with work later moving to the IETF.

+HTTP/1 was first documented (as version 1.1) in 1997.

+HTTP/2 is a more efficient expression of HTTP's semantics "on the wire", and was published in 2015, and is used by 45% of websites; it is now supported by virtually all web browsers and major web servers over Transport Layer Security (TLS) using an Application-Layer Protocol Negotiation (ALPN) extension where TLS 1.2 or newer is required.

+HTTP/3 is the proposed successor to HTTP/2, and two-thirds of web browser users (both on desktop and mobile) can already use HTTP/3, on the 20% of websites that already support it; it uses QUIC instead of TCP for the underlying transport protocol.
+Like HTTP/2, it does not obsolete previous major versions of the protocol.
+Support for HTTP/3 was added to Cloudflare and Google Chrome first, and is also enabled in Firefox.